Certify'em Limits & Quotas

 If you need to send more certificates each day than you can now, here are a few options for you to consider:

-- Share via Drive: Instead of emailing certificates, consider the option to share via Google Drive (see advanced options).
-Exam-takers will be able to find their certificates in the "Shared with me" section of their Google Drive.
+Share via Drive: Instead of emailing certificates, consider the option to share via Google Drive (see advanced options).
+This works because the email notifications are sent by Google Drive, and not Certify'em.
+Exam-takers will also be able to find their certificates in the "Shared with me" section of their Google Drive.
 Note though that: